luky1971/SurvivalShouter/Readme.md

 This game uses the speech recognition library `pocketsphinx`, which is a part of `CMU Sphinx`. `splistener` is the C++ plugin that manages the pocketsphinx backend and allows Unity to access the recognized speech data.
 The C# scripts that have been added for this version of the game are found in `Assets/Scripts/Shouting`.
-For more technical details, see the file `specs.pdf`.
+For more functional details, see the file `specs.pdf`.

+Note: for this application, it makes sense to use keyword spotting mode (kws) instead of the full default language model (kws would try to recognize only the specified voice commands instead of full english grammar, making it more efficient for our purposes).
+A file `keywords` is in the Assets folder that can be used for kws.
+However, kws has been temporarily disabled because it has been found to cause splistener to crash.
+Until this issue is fixed, the default build uses the full english language model.
+If you want to try kws, replace the null in the second argument of `spInitListener` in the Awake() function of `Assets/Scripts/Shouting/BombShout.cs` with `Application.dataPath + "/keywords"` and then build the project.

 ## Acknowledgments